nggit/tremolo-docs/tasks.md

 title: Tasks and Contexts
 ---

-You can create tasks using the [server['loop']](https://docs.python.org/3/library/asyncio-eventloop.html).
+You can create asynchronous tasks using the [loop.create_task()](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.create_task) directly or `request.protocol.create_task()`.
+The difference is that the latter is tracked by the server and will be canceled when the client disconnects.

 Consider the following example:

 ```python
 import asyncio